 And just as many former athletes enter the field of coaching, so do a large number of former substance abusers enter the field of substance abuse counseling, according to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) document "What Is Substance Abuse Treatment?"
 This document states that about half of the licensed or certified substance abuse treatment counselors are individuals in recovery themselves.
-(Process of Addiction Recovery).
+Find out more at process of addiction recovery.

 Others who enter the field of substance abuse counseling are often individuals who had family members or close friends with a substance use disorder, experiencing firsthand the pain of addiction, but also the joy and rewards for those who recover.
 Still others are compassionate individuals, passionate about changing and empowering lives, and choose to enter the field of substance abuse counseling to make a difference.